jdm/tiger/README.md

 # License

 The MIT License in this repository applies to the Tiger _source code_.
 This does not include the Tiger logo and mascot illustrations.
 If you operate a public fork of this project, you cannot use the Tiger logo or mascot.
-For private forks (individual, or distribution internal your team/company), you may use the Tiger logo or mascot.
+For private forks (individual, or distribution limited to your team/company), you may use the Tiger logo or mascot.

 Sprites in the example screenshots are from [OpenDuelyst](https://github.com/open-duelyst/duelyst) ([License](https://github.com/open-duelyst/duelyst/blob/main/LICENSE)).